More than four million receive emergency alert as UK braces for Storm Eowyn

 Stormont’s Education Minister Paul Givan also said the Education Authority had advised all schools in Northern Ireland to close on Friday.

+Glasgow Airport said it was limiting airport operations from 10am to 5pm on Friday “following the significant level of flight cancellations” due to the storm.

-A number of train companies including Avanti West Coast, CrossCountry and Grand Central have told customers not to travel on routes across parts of North Wales and Scotland as “very strong winds, rain and snow” are expected to disrupt train services from Friday.
+A number of train companies including Avanti West Coast, Lumo, CrossCountry and Grand Central have told customers not to travel on routes across parts of north Wales, Scotland and northern England as “very strong winds, rain and snow” are expected to disrupt train services from Friday.

 Avanti West Coast said none of its trains would run north of Preston on Friday, affecting services to and from Cumbria, Glasgow or Edinburgh.